M3lt3m1/strapi-plugin-excel-export/README.md

 - The tables **uid** (api::contact-form.contact-form) need to be given following by its columns required
   - The columns has to be exactly like in the **schema**.
 - Relational fields need to be specified in the relation.
-For example consider the relation as solution and the column wanted from that relation is title.
+For example consider the relation as _solution_ and the column wanted from that relation is _title_.

   - Even if there is no relation needed please keep the relation field empty.